ViudiraTech/Uinxed-Kernel/README.md

 ### Actual hardware operation

-1. Convert the USB drive or hard disk to a GPT partition table and create an ESP partition.
+1. Convert the USB drive or hard disk to GPT partition table and create ESP partition.
-2. Copy the efi folder in the project directory ./assets/Limine to the ESP partition.
+2. Copy all folders under the project directory ./assets/Limine to the ESP partition.
-3. Copy the compiled kernel (UxImage) to ./efi/boot/ in your ESP partition.
+3. Copy the compiled kernel (UxImage) to the ./EFI/Boot/ directory in the ESP partition.
-4. Boot from a physical machine (must be in 64-bit UEFI mode and CSM is disabled)
+4. Boot from a physical machine (must be in 64-bit UEFI mode with CSM disabled)

 ## Project Structure 📁